kiranz/just-api/docs/docs/features.md

 ### reports test duration

-Just-API includes duration of each test run in all formats of reports.
+Just-API reports duration of each test run in all formats of reports.

-### running only tests match with a given pattern/text
+### running only tests matching with a given pattern/text

 If you want to run only specs matches with a given text or pattern, you can do so by using `--grep` option.